trampgeek/moodle-qtype_coderunner/changehistory.md

 ### 26 September 2021.
 4.1.0+

  * Bug fix: ace_gapfiller UI doesn't display warning if Ace editor not loaded.
- * Change default value of Evaluate-per-student when using Jobe sadnbox to evaluate template parameters from True to False.
+ * Change default value of Evaluate-per-student when using Jobe sandbox to evaluate template parameters from True to False.
 Generate warning message only when author changes the checkbox to True.
  * Various documentation tweaks (main documentation + in-line).